harmonysoft-tech/custom-gradle-dist-gradle-plugin/README.md

 2. Register the plugin there:
     ```groovy
     plugins {
-        id 'tech.harmonysoft.oss.custom-gradle-dist-plugin' version '1.6'
+        id 'tech.harmonysoft.oss.custom-gradle-dist-plugin' version '1.11.0'
     }
     ```
  3. Specify target settings in the `gradleDist {}` block.
      *mandatory settings:*
-     * *gradleVersion* - base Gradle wrapper version
+     * `gradleVersion` - base Gradle wrapper version
-     * *customDistributionName* - a unique identifier for the custom Gradle distribution
+     * `customDistributionName` - a unique identifier for the custom Gradle distribution
-     * *customDistributionVersion* - custom distribution version
+     * `customDistributionVersion` - custom distribution version

      *optional settings:*
-     * *gradleDistributionType* - allows to specify base Gradle distribution type. *'bin'* and *'all'* [are available](https://docs.gradle.org/current/userguide/gradle_wrapper.html#sec:adding_wrapper), *'bin'* is used by default
+     * `gradleDistributionType` - allows to specify base Gradle distribution type. *'bin'* and *'all'* [are available](https://docs.gradle.org/current/userguide/gradle_wrapper.html#sec:adding_wrapper), *'bin'* is used by default
-     * *skipContentExpansionFor* - the plugin by default expands content of the files included into custom Gradle distribution by default (see below).
+     * `skipContentExpansionFor` - the plugin by default expands content of the files included into custom Gradle distribution by default (see below).
 That might cause a problem if we want to add some binary file like `*.jar` or `*.so`.
 This property holds an array of root paths relative to `init.d` which content shouldn't be expanded.
        Example: consider the following project structure:
        ```
        init.d